NickyBleiel/discovery-icp/install.md

 1. Log in using the same credentials you used to log into the {{site.data.keyword.icpfull_notm}} dashboard.

 ## Next steps
-{: #next-steps}
+{: #next-steps-install}

 Use the {{site.data.keyword.dcp_short}} tool to

-- To learn more about the service first, read the [overview](/docs/services/discovery-icp/index.html).
+- To learn more about the service first, read the [overview](/docs/services/discovery-icp/index.html#wadex-about).
-- To see how it works for yourself, follow the steps in [Getting started](/docs/services/discovery-icp/getting-started.html).
+- To see how it works for yourself, follow the steps in [Getting started](/docs/services/discovery-icp/getting-started.html#gs-api).